knot-system/knot-site/README.md

-# Eigenheim
+# Knot Site

 A small website system, that acts as a micropub server so you can use whatever micropub client you want to write new posts.
-This is part of a larger system called [Homestead](https://github.com/maxhaesslein/homestead).
-You can install it as a standalone website, or use the Homestead installer, which also installs other modules alongside it.
+This is part of a larger system called **Knot System**.
+You can install it as a standalone service, or use the [Knot Installer](https://github.com/maxhaesslein/knot-installer), which also installs other modules alongside it.

-This is currently in beta stage. **Things may break, and are likely to change in the future!**
+**This is an early beta version!** Some things may break, or change in the future!

 ## Initial Setup